-The EIM Governing Body and the Board will each designate one member from their respective bodies to serve as a non-voting, advisory member of the Committee.
-The Body of State Regulators also will be invited to designate one of its members to serve as a voting member of the Committee.
+The EIM Governing Body and the Board will each designate one member from their respective bodies to serve as a member of the Committee.
+The Body of State Regulators also will be invited to designate one of its members to serve as a member of the Committee.

-The remaining eight to ten members of the Committee will be voting members.
-These members will be selected through the following nomination, ranking and appointment process.
+The remaining eight to ten members of the Committee will be selected through the following nomination, ranking and appointment process.